glebrice41/Horiseon-website-code-refactoring/README.md

 Added README file from the assigment as I forgot to do this when I pushed assets folder to GH

-Fixed "Serched Engine Optimization" header link.
-It was inactive.
+Fix "Serched Engine Optimization" header link.
+It's inactive.

-Added class "product_info" to Product content info .
-Repetitive code was deleted from CSS
+Add class "product_info" to Product content info.
+Delete repetitive code was from CSS

-Added several classes to Benefits info.
-Repetitive code was deleted from CSS
+Add several classes to Benefits info.
+Delete repetitive code was from CSS

-Added Web page title
+Add Web page title

-Added Web page icon
+Add Web page icon

-Fixed text-align in Benefits.
+Fix text-align in Benefits.

-Added several comment to html and css files
+Add several comment to html and css files